Carbamazepine Oral SuspensionPronunciation

 Carbamazepine Oral Suspension Dosage and Administration

-Since a given dose of carbamazepine suspension will produce higher peak levels than the same dose given as the tablet, it is recommended to start with low doses (children 6 to 12 years; 1/2 teaspoon q.i.d.) and to increase slowly to avoid unwanted side effects.
+Since a given dose of Carbamazepine Oral Suspension will produce higher peak levels than the same dose given as the tablet, it is recommended to start with low doses (children 6 to 12 years: 1/2 teaspoonful q.i.d.) and to increase slowly to avoid unwanted side effects.

-Conversion of patients from oral carbamazepine tablets to carbamazepine suspension: Patients should be converted by administering the same number of mg per day in smaller, more frequent doses (i.e., b.i.d. tablets to t.i.d. suspension).
+Conversion of patients from oral carbamazepine tablets to Carbamazepine Oral Suspension: Patients should be converted by administering the same number of mg per day in smaller, more frequent doses (i.e., b.i.d. tablets to t.i.d. suspension).

-Initial: 1 teaspoon q.i.d. for suspension (400 mg/day).
-Increase at weekly intervals by adding up to 200 mg/day using a t.i.d. or q.i.d. regimen until the optimal response is obtained.
+Adults and children over 12 years of age - Initial: 1 teaspoonful q.i.d. of the suspension (400 mg/day).
+Increase at weekly intervals by adding up to 200 mg/day using a t.i.d. or q.i.d. regimen of the suspension until the optimal response is obtained.
 Dosage generally should not exceed 1000 mg daily in children 12 to 15 years of age, and 1200 mg daily in patients above 15 years of age.
 Doses up to 1600 mg daily have been used in adults in rare instances.
 Maintenance: Adjust dosage to the minimum effective level, usually 800 to 1200 mg daily.

-Initial: 1/2 teaspoon q.i.d. for suspension (200 mg/day).
-Increase at weekly intervals by adding up to 100 mg/day using a t.i.d. or q.i.d. regimen until the optimal response is obtained.
+Children 6 to 12 years of age - Initial: 1/2 teaspoonful q.i.d. of the suspension (200 mg/day).
+Increase at weekly intervals by adding up to 100 mg/day using a t.i.d. or q.i.d. regimen of the suspension until the optimal response is obtained.
 Dosage generally should not exceed 1000 mg daily.
 Maintenance: Adjust dosage to the minimum effective level, usually 400 to 800 mg daily.

-Initial: 10 to 20 mg/kg/day q.i.d. as suspension.
+Children under 6 years of age - Initial: 10 to 20 mg/kg/day q.i.d. of the suspension.
 Increase weekly to achieve optimal clinical response administered t.i.d. or q.i.d.
 Maintenance: Ordinarily, optimal clinical response is achieved at daily doses below 35 mg/kg.
 If satisfactory clinical response has not been achieved, plasma levels should be measured to determine whether or not they are in the therapeutic range.
 No recommendation regarding the safety of carbamazepine for use at doses above 35 mg/kg/24 hours can be made.

-Carbamazepine may be used alone or with other anticonvulsants.
-When added to existing anticonvulsant therapy, the drug should be added gradually while the other anticonvulsants are maintained or gradually decreased, except phenytoin, which may have to be increased (see PRECAUTIONS, Drug Interactions and Usage in Pregnancy, Pregnancy Category D).
+Combination Therapy: Carbamazepine Oral Suspension may be used alone or with other anticonvulsants.
+When added to existing anticonvulsant therapy, the drug should be added gradually while the other anticonvulsants are maintained or gradually decreased, except phenytoin, which may have to be increased (see PRECAUTIONS, Drug Interactions, and Pregnancy Category D).

 |Initial Dose||Subsequent Dose||Maximum Daily Dose|